 Step 3.
 The Assignment Phase: The Program Committee assigns abstracts to Plenary Sessions, Platform Sessions, or Poster Sessions.
 Selections are based on the cumulative score as well as the impact of the science and the balance of topics across the sessions.
 The top-scoring abstracts from each Main Topic are considered for inclusion in the Plenary Sessions.
 Approximately 8% of the abstracts received are selected for Platform Sessions.
 The majority of Platform Sessions are organized around specific themes and are intended to be focused, cohesive, and informative.
 When possible, the Program Committee will also design multi-disciplinary and/or cross-topic Platform Sessions.
 The remaining accepted abstracts are assigned to posters, and the top-scoring poster abstracts (~10%) are awarded the Reviewers' Choice designation.
 A subset of the Reviewers' Choice is highlighted during the Poster Talks in advance of the Poster Sessions.

 Confirmations are sent to authors in mid-August.
 Once a presentation has been programmed, any first author who is unable to make the presentation in person must notify the ASHG office immediately at firstname.lastname@example.org.

-Abstracts selected for presentation will be available on the 2017 meeting website in early September.
+Abstracts selected for presentation are published on the 2017 meeting website on September 8.
 All content being presented at the ASHG 2017 Annual Meeting will be embargoed until the date and start time of the presentation.
 Please review the Embargo Guidelines and the Abstract Licensing Agreement/Copyright Policy for more information.
 The 2017 meeting website and mobile app will include a searchable program and an individualized meeting itinerary planner after the abstracts have been posted online.

 The following is a suggested style for citing ASHG 2017 Meeting abstracts: